-Note: Exception: In a Wiki activity, only one person at a time can edit a Wiki page.
+Note: Exception: In a Wiki activity, only one person at a time is able to edit a Wiki page.

 Each Moodle course has a course-level upload-limit that the instructor can control in the Course settings.
 The default Maximum upload size is 50 MB but you can increase it if needed.
 For details, see Important Settings for your your Moodle Course.